-Based on Figure 8, the MID counties with the highest annualized loss from flooding are Kanawha, Fayette, Greenbrier, Nicholas and Clay.
+Based on Figure 8, which displays the annualized loss by county related to flooding the MID counties, the highest losses are in Kanawha, Fayette, Greenbrier, Nicholas and Clay.
 These are areas of the state where mitigation measures to prevent further losses from flooding may have the greatest impact.